 Shane Long has always put the team first, in a Southampton career spanning more than 200 appearances.
-Today, we pay tribute to the selfless front man by picking out his finest moments…
+Today, on the fifth anniversary of his Anfield heroics, we pay tribute to the selfless front man by picking out his finest moments…

 5. Off the mark at St Mary’s